-In 1331 Revište was in royal hands.
-It was not until 1391 that king Sigismund of Luxembourg granted it to Ladislav from the Šárovce family, an ancestor of the Levic family and in 1427 to Petr Čech, after which his son Ladislav took it.
-In 1443, Revište fell into the hands of the captain of Kremnica, Jan Oškrd, who, together with Jan Jiskra, fought for the rights to the throne of Ladislaus the Posthumus.
-Admittedly, in 1447 a campaign against Jiskra’s castles was carried out by Jan Hunyady, but Revište was apparently not captured.
+In 1427, Petr Čech became the owner of the castle, after whom it was taken over by his son Ladislav.
+In 1443, Revište passed into the hands of Kremnica captain Jan Oškrd, together with Jan Jiskra fighting for the rights to the throne of Ladislaus the Posthumous.
+It is true that in 1447 a campaign against the castles of Jiskra was carried out by Jan Hunyady, but Revište was apparently not captured.
 The post-Hussite garrison of Jiskra was removed from the castle only by captain Petr Kolár, who was supposed to own Revište together with Šašov in 1449 and 1456, although the rightful owner, Ladislav Čech, still claimed his property.
-In 1466 Matthias Corvinus took the castle from Koler and entrusted it to the Archbishop of Esztergom Jan Vitéz, and then in exchange for a loan in 1479 to the royal treasurer Urban of Veľká Lúca.
+In 1466, king Matthias Corvinus took the castle from Kolár and entrusted it to the archbishop of Esztergom Jan Vitéz, and then in 1479, in exchange for a loan, gave it to the royal treasurer Urban of Veľká Lúca.
 After the death of Matthias Corvinus at the end of the 15th century, the widow Beatrice of Aragon gave the Revište castle to the Dóczy family, who ruled it and the nearby Šašov until 1647.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.

 Stredoveké hrady na Slovensku. Život, kultúra, spoločnosť, red.
 D.Dvořáková, Bratislava 2017.

 Wasielewski A., Zamki i zamczyska Słowacji, Białystok 2008.